Coalition Formation with Bounded Coalition Size: Efficiency

 \subsection{Approximation Ratio for Unweighted Setting}

 We first show that MnM provides an approximation ratio of $\frac{1}{k-1}$ for the MaxUtil problem in the unweighted setting.
 For that end, we first prove the following lemma related to the possible edges in every $G_l$, $l>1$.
+Note that the indexes follow the order in which the nodes join the matched node.

 \begin{lemma} Given $\hat{v} = v_{i_1,...,i_l} \in V_l$, if there exist $v_i, v_j \in V_l$, $v_i\neq v_j$ such that $(v_i, v_{i_n}), (v_j, v_{i_m}) \in E$ for some $1 \leq n \leq m \leq l$, then $n = m$. \end{lemma}